 Shed hinge installed with standard posidrive -screws - These can be very easily undone!

-The standard Torx head on the left.
+A standard Torx head screw on the left.
 The Torx Security screw, on the right, has a pin in the centre

 Close up of one way screw head.
 This is tightened with a standard screw driver, but can only be turned clockwise.
 The head design means that it can't be undone!